WASdev/sample.javaee7.sleepybatchlet/README.md

 $ mvn install
 ```

-Then, in the sleepybatchlet-webapp directory issue the following command to run it on a liberty server.
+Then, in the sleepybatchlet-webapp directory issue the following command to run it on a Liberty server.

 ```bash
 $ mvn liberty:run-server